 What should workers do when an emergency occurs?

-Report to the designated meeting place, and make sure you immediately report to the person who keeps worker accountability.
+- Report to the designated meeting place, and make sure you immediately report to the person who keeps workers accountable.

 - Do not re-enter the building or job site until directed by authorities.